scality/metalk8s/docs/installation-guide/quickstart.rst

    apiServer:
     host: <IP-of-the-bootstrap-node>

-2. Generate the SSH key of the bootstrap and copy it.
+2. Generate an SSH key that will be used for authentication to future new nodes.

 .. code-block:: shell

    $ ssh-keygen
    $ ssh-copy-id <IP-of-the-bootstrap-node>

 3. Copy the private key in the pki folder of MetalK8s.
-This will be use further for adding new nodes on the cluster.
+This will be the file path against which MetalK8s checks for the initial authentication to the future new nodes.

 .. code-block:: shell